-Take an interactive sensory guided walk around the reserve looking at the management of different habitats including reedbeds, dykes and grazing marshes.
-Children create habitat cards and draw a sound map to make a lasting reminder of their walk.
+Take a guided walk around the reserve looking at the management of different habitats including reedbeds, dykes and grazing marshes.
 The talk can cover the role of NWT as a conservation body and its site designations.

 Brilliant Birds

 Take advantage of the superb views from our bird hides and study the adaptations of water birds first hand.
 Our education staff will help you identify what you see and discuss how the birds live, feed and have adapted.
 Binoculars and identification charts provided.